Pangborn History, Family Crest & Coats of Arms

 Early History of the Pangborn family

-Another 161 words (12 lines of text) covering the years 1185, 1273 and 1640 are included under the topic Early Pangborn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pangborn research.
+Another 81 words (6 lines of text) covering the years 1185, 1273 and 1640 are included under the topic Early Pangborn History in all our PDF Extended History products and printed products wherever possible.

 Pangborn Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Pangborn include Pangborn, Pangburn, Pangbourne, Pangborne, Pangburne, Pangeburn and many more.